ssbc/go-luigi/README.md

 # luigi

-A plumbilng architecture to handles streams of values.
+A plumbing architecture to handle streams of values.

 The proof-of-concept was called mario.